What are Online Courses?

 Online courses offer greater convenience and flexibility for learners with busy or irregular schedules, permitting them to continue their educational goals while working or raising a family.
 Online can be a great option for the place-bound student, or for those with transportation challenges or long commutes.

 For most online courses, all instruction takes place through the campus learning management system - Blackboard.
 Some online courses require students to complete their exams within a proctored environment or testing center.
-It is important to read the course description or speak with an academic advisor before enrolling in an online course.

 While online courses can be more convenient, students may find them more challenging than the traditional classroom.
 Online courses are not self-paced, but follow the same schedule as face-to-face classes, with weekly assignments, discussions, quizzes, etc. The successful online learner is self-motivated, organized, possesses good study habits and time management skills.